After our epic road trip we were happy to be back again on Curacao and “Maya”.

 We say “Farewell” and the next day we sail with rain and gray sky in the direction of Bonaire.
 The first miles behind Curacao we can sail, but then it is 8 hours long motoring and against the wind and in the metre high waves.
 After 3 hours I am completely seasick and very happy when we finally moor on a buoy in front of Bonaire.

 The next day we spend checking-in to Bonaire.
-This has to be done at every new island/country and it usually happens with a problem.
+This has to be done at every new island/country and it usually happens without a problem.

 The people here on Bonaire are much more relaxed and friendly than on Curacao.
 We liked Bonaire right away, it is manageable and the water is quite clear.
 Bonaire is only 40 km long and 5 – 12 km wide and belongs to the former Netherlands Antilles.